 Roadmap For Research and Development

-The goal of the Methane Emission Estimation Tool, or MEET model, is to develop a freely available and flexible tool for constructing methane emission inventories representative of several key production areas.
+The Methane Emissions Estimation Tool (MEET) is a computer model built to simulate methane and other hydrocarbon emissions from the onshore natural gas industry over time.
+The goal of the MEET model is to develop a freely available and flexible tool for constructing methane emission inventories representative of several key production areas.

 Permian Emissions Survey By Equipment Type